SFe-Team-was-taken/SFeReferenceImplementation/ProgressReport.md

 Some of the numbers may be arbitrary.

-### Total progress: 5%
+### Total progress: 12%

 ### Section 5

 - [x] 5.1 File format extensions
-    - The index files provided now accept .sf4.
+    - SpessaSynth now accepts .sf4.
-    - No other implementation of the SFe format has been completed.
 - [ ] 5.2 RIFF-type format structures: Not started
     - Not started
 - [ ] 5.3 Chunk header types: 10% complete